 PURPOSE AND RATIONALE OF THE QUALIFICATION

-The first purpose of the qualification is to produce medical graduates who will have been trained appropriately to meet the challenges of the supervised internship and vocational training years with confidence and to pursue a rewarding career which provides continued personal intellectual growth.
+The purpose of the Bachelor of Medicine and Bachelor of Surgery is to produce medical learners who will have been trained appropriately to meet the challenges of the supervised internship and vocational training years with confidence and to pursue a rewarding career which provides continued personal intellectual growth.

 LEARNING ASSUMED TO BE IN PLACE AND RECOGNITION OF PRIOR LEARNING